Americans Abroad Weekend Preview: Dest, Pulisic, and more

 bundesliga

-Tyler Adams and RB Leipzig face Josh Sargent and Werder Bremen on Saturday.
+Tyler Adams and RB Leipzig face Chris Richards and Hoffenheim on Friday.

 2. Bundesliga